sarthtalati/v1.1-API-Documentation/source/index.html.md

 search: true
 ---

+# Release Updates
+This section provides the quarterly breakup of existing API updates and new API releases.

+## Q4 Releases (2019-20)

+* **OAuth Support**: Besides Basic Authentication, Capillary APIs now support OAuth and access tokens for more secured API calls.
+For more details, see support portal.
+* **Points Reversal**: Allows reversing redeemed points directly if the transaction - for which the points are redeemed - is returned.
+A new redemption ID is introduced.
+	* POST <a href="https://capillary.github.io/v1.1-API-Documentation/#redeem-points">v1.1/points/redeem</a>: Introduced a new parameter `redemption_id` which can be used to reverse points if the transaction is returned.
+	* POST <a href="https://capillary.github.io/api-documentation/#reverse-redeemed-points" target="_blank">v2/points/reverse</a>: Uses `redemptionId` to reverse points of a specific transaction.
+	* GET <a href="https://capillary.github.io/v1.1-API-Documentation/#get-customer-redemptions">v1.1/customer/redemptions</a>: Shows `total_points_reversed` and points reversal history.
+* **Event Notification**: Allows building integrations with Capillary events that originate either through Capillary products or APIs.
+For more details, see  <a href="https://capillary.github.io/api-documentation/#event-notifications" target="_blank">Event Notification APIs</a>.
+* **Redemption across loyalty programs**: With this release, you can redeem points earned in one program in another loyalty program of the org.
+	* POST <a href="https://capillary.github.io/v1.1-API-Documentation/#redeem-points">v1.1/points/redeem</a>: A new parameter `group_redemption` if set `true` enables cross loyalty program redemption.
+* **OTP Support without PII information**: Allows non-PII clients (clients which would not send PII information such as mobile number, email ID, etc to Capillary) to send OTP via Capillary communication gateway.
+* **Transaction V2 APIs**: Support to <a href="https://capillary.github.io/api-documentation/#add-transaction" target="_blank">Add transactions</a> and <a href="https://capillary.github.io/api-documentation/#get-transaction-details" target="_blank">Retrieve transaction details</a>.
+* Option to disable OTP validation for points transfer.
+* Customer enrollment with one-time points and tier upgrade
+* External loyalty program linking
+* Support for external reference number in redemption.

 # Getting Started
 The Capillary APIs are RESTful APIs that help third party applications manage an Organization’s CRM and Loyalty Program through the Capillary platform.
 This document provides all the APIs that can be used to integrate with the Capillary Applications, their descriptions, resource information, request parameters, request URIs, and sample requests.